imessam/AIFootballPodcast/README.md

 - Sometimes, the text to speech agent doesn't call the `podcast_text_to_speech` tool.
 This is related to the instructions given to the agent.
 - If you find any issues or have suggestions, please open an issue on GitHub.

+## TODO
+- [ ] Support other models for LLM and TTS, open or closed sources.
+- [ ] Support multiple languages.
+- [ ] Longer and more informative podcast scripts.
+- [ ] Different podcast speakers voices and characters.
+- [ ] Generate animated podcasts.

 ## License